 As part of this program, we perform proactive maintenance visits on all homes twice a year.
 You will be called to schedule each visit.
-Our first visit occurs approximately 6-8 weeks following your move in and is designed to fix any minor maintenance needs that you have identified since moving in.
+Our first visit occurs approximately 6-8 weeks following your move in and is designed to fix any minor maintenance needs that you have identified since moving in to your home.

-This visit includes an operational inspection of several features of your home including, but not limited to, your
+This visit includes an operational inspection of several features of your home including:

 - HVAC system

 During proactive maintenance visits, our technician will need access to all rooms in the home with these features, in order to conduct a proper assessment.

 ProCare visits will continue on a rotational basis approximately every 6 months to ensure a positive, safe and hassle-free leasing experience by minimizing the likelihood of unwanted maintenance emergencies.

 You will receive a “ProCare Fridge List” to keep track of any minor maintenance requests you may have.
 These requests will be addressed at each of your scheduled maintenance visits.